uwe-creative-technology/CT_toolkit_sessions/README.md

 September 2018

+With acknowledgement to the work of :
+OpenFrameworks Introduction course at ICON http://www.icon-brussels.be/?page_id=1142 and the 'letsCodeExamples' from Zach Lieberman https://github.com/ofZach

 # Session 1 - introduction to OpenFrameworks

 • running your first code